qpdf/qpdf/README-windows.txt

 external-libs-src.zip.
 If you are building with MSVC 2010 or MINGW, you can just extract the qpdf-external-libs-bin.zip zip file into the top-level qpdf source tree.
-Note that you need the 2012-06-20 version (at least) to build qpdf 3.0 or greater since this incldues 64-bit libaries.
+Note that you need the 2012-06-20 version (at least) to build qpdf 3.0 or greater since this includes 64-bit libraries.
 It will create a directory called external-libs which contains header files and precompiled libraries.
 Passing --enable-external-libs to ./configure (which is done automatically if you follow the instructions below) is sufficient to find them.